GFlisch/Arc4u.Guidance.Doc/Guidance2022.2.1/Guidance2022.2.1.12.md

 - Namespace issue for gRPC.
 - OAuth2 config for Core services.
 - Add .editorconfig to a project for governance.
+- NSwag generateClientInterfaces set to true.
 - Update to the latest nuget packages.
+- Blazor and Nova 2.2.6 for Elia customer

 ## Multiple configurations.